 “I sure wish that sum-bitch would hurry up and come on out,” Mort muttered to himself.

-Outside in the alley, Mort’s attention was drawn to a motion near the corner of the bar building.
+Outside in the alley, Mort’s attention was drawn to a motion near the bar building's corner.
 He turned his head just enough to see what or who had passed the end of the alley without losing sight of the back door.
 All Mort saw was what looked like the back of Stetson and the tail of a trail coat.
-Over the noise from the street Mort could have sworn he heard the jangle of spurs.
+Over the noise from the street, Mort could have sworn he heard the jangle of spurs.

 Mort Meets Hank

 It hadn’t taken Mort long to track Regnar down.
 The career criminal had left an easy trail to follow if you had the skills Mort had.

 Regnar was reported to be armed and dangerous.
 Mort wasn’t worried about that.
 He was also good with a wide variety of weapons, from handguns up to sniper rifles.
 Mort’s favorite was his pistol gripped, twenty-inch barreled, semi-auto, twelve-gauge shotgun currently concealed under his coat.
 He’d only had to fire it once.
 The gaping open end of the barrel was usually intimidating enough to convince Mort’s quarry that surrender was preferable to a fight.
 Few people won an argument with a twelve-gauge loaded with double-ought buckshot.

 The jingling sound of spurs returned and got louder.
 The cowboy Mort thought he’d seen go by the end of the alley earlier came around the corner of the bar building and walked toward him.
 Mort straightened up and put one hand on the pistol grip of his shotgun.

 “You won’t be needing that,” the cowboy said.
 “I’m not here after you.”